-“By using online coupons for travel, people can expect to save up to 20 percent,” states Scott Kluth, founder of CouponCabin, a site that offers both coupon codes and cash back on purchases at certain retailers.
+“By using online coupons for travel, people can expect to save up to 20%,” said Scott Kluth, founder of CouponCabin, a site that offers both coupon codes and cash back on purchases at certain retailers.

-The benefit of using coupons is that you can stack them with other discounts and cash-back offers to maximize your savings, Kluth says.
+The benefit of using coupons is that you can stack them with other discounts and cash-back offers to maximize your savings, Kluth said.

 Save With Package Deals

-You can save up to hundreds of dollars by taking advantage of deals offered by travel sites that bundle airfare and hotel accommodations into one price, says Ek.
+You can save hundreds of dollars by taking advantage of deals offered by travel sites that bundle airfare and hotel accommodations into one price.

-These package deals allow hotels to offer lower rates because the room price isn’t disclosed separately from the airfare.
-“It gives a hotel cover for selling at a lower rate,” Ek said.
+These package deals allow hotels to offer lower rates because the room price isn’t disclosed separately from the airfare, so it gives a hotel cover for selling at a lower rate.